 Click Here for tab for Blackbird

-It goes without saying that The Beatles are one of, if not the most recognizable band in the world.
-They are the singular number 1 selling band of all time, with 600 million albums shifted worldwide.
-This makes them a prime choice for an acoustic set as their music is so timeless, you are sure to find an audience no matter where you play or who you play to.
+The Beatles are arguably the most recognizable band in the world.
+They are the top-selling band of all time, with 600 million albums shifted worldwide.
+This makes them a prime choice for an acoustic set, as their music is so timeless you are sure to find an audience no matter where you play or who you play to.

-While the song is a little intricate to play, with a few non 4/4 measures and some fairly involved picking.
-If you are playing this solo it can be easy to feel overwhelmed when trying to sing at the same time.
-But do not worry!
-Practice getting the main rhythm down first of all; as this is maintained throughout the length of the song, the rest should come fairly easily.
+The song is a little intricate to play, with a few non 4/4 measures and some fairly involved picking.
+If you are playing this solo, it can be easy to feel overwhelmed when trying to sing at the same time.
+But no worries!
+Practice getting the main rhythm down first, as this is maintained throughout the length of the song, and the rest should come fairly easily.

 Come Together – The Beatles